adikele/skills-bar-graphs/README.md

 ### Structure:
 The backend is a RESTful API application built with Django.
 The data source for the available languages in the dropdown list is a dictionary listing some of the most common languages in the world.
-The bargraphs for plotting a user's levels are drawn using the Plotly library.
+The bargraphs for plotting a user's language proficiency levels are drawn using the Plotly library.

 ### Running this project: